Short lists with short programs in short time

 The list approximability of the Kolmogorov complexity, $C(x)$, has been studied by Beigel et al.~\cite{bei-bur:j:enumerations}.
 They observe that $C(x)$ can be approximated by a list of size $(n-a)$ for every constant $a$, where $n = |x|$.
 On the other hand, they show that, for every universal machine $U$, there is a constant $c$ such that for infinitely many strings $x$ (in fact for at least one $x$ at each sufficiently large length $n$), any computable list containing $C_U(x)$ must have size larger than $n/c$.

 In this paper we study list approximability for the problem of producing short programs.
 In order to describe our results, we need several formal definitions.

-A machine $U$ is {\em optimal} if $\C_U(x|y) \le C_V(x|y) + O(1)$ for all machines $V$ (where the constant $O(1)$ may depend on $V$).
+A machine $U$ is {\em optimal} if $\C_U(x|y) \le C_V(x|y) + \bigO{1}$ for all machines $V$ (where the constant $\bigO{1}$ may depend on $V$).
 An optimal machine $U$ is \emph{standard}\footnote{ This notion was introduced by Schnorr~\cite{schnorr}, and he called such machines \emph{optimal G\"odel numberings} (of the family of all computable functions from strings to strings).
-We use a different term to distinguish between optimal functions in Kolmogorov's sense and Schnorr's sense}, if for every machine $V$ there is a total computable function $t$ such that for all $p,y$: $U(t(p),y) = V(p,y)$ and $|t(p)| = |p| +O(1)$.
-For results that hold in polynomial time, we additionally assume these functions $t$ run in time polynomial in $|p|$.
+We use a different term to distinguish between optimal functions in Kolmogorov's sense and Schnorr's sense}, if for every machine $V$ there is a total computable function $t$ such that for all $p,y$: $|t(p)| = |p| +\bigO{1}$ and $U(t(p),y) = V(p,y)$ if $V(p,y)$ is defined.
+For results that hold in polynomial time, we additionally assume these functions $t$ can be computed in time polynomial in $|p|$.
 Let $U(p)$ stand for $U(p,\text{the empty string})$ and $C_U(x)$ for $C_U(x|\text{the empty string})$.
 A {\em $c$-short program} for $x$ with respect to $U$ is a string $p$ that satisfies $U(p) = x$ and $|p| \le \C_U(x) +c$.